 A Bit About Theology

 WEC is solidly Evangelical.
-We are a member of the Evangelical Fellowship of Canada, and so subscribe to its statement of faith (see the EFC web site http://www.evangelicalfellowship.ca.
+Our Core document includes our Statement of Faith.
 However, while we all agree on the essentials, there is, in fact, a great diversity of belief within WEC on other issues.
 For example, we have widely diverging opinions and practice when it comes to the charismatic issue.
 So, how do we work together?

 WEC plants its theological tent in the centre of Evangelical theology, and extends it out fairly wide (within the Evangelical world).
 That allows people with many differing views to come underneath.
 However, and here’s the main point here, before we let someone come into the tent we make sure that they are comfortable working together with others they will find there.
 For example, if someone is so cessationist that someone else speaking in tongues brings about cries of “Heresy!
 Heresy!”, then WEC is not for that person.
 Conversely, if one looks at someone who never speaks in tongues and begins to question their closeness to Christ, or even their salvation, then, again, WEC is not for that person.